Why ‘Eternals’ underperformed—and what it means for Marvel

 What might be next for Marvel

 Now that Marvel has incurred its first major letdown, its architects may decide to retool elements of its strategy.
-This pivot could take many forms.
-It could decide to pump the breaks on the pace of product rollout, and limit the output of series and films per year.
-It could decide to stop recruiting hot indie directors to bring a touch of prestige to their blockbusters, although that seems unlikely given how Destin Daniel Cretin (Short Term 12) and Anna Boden and Ryan Fleck (Half Nelson) have recently delivered the goods (Shang- Chi and Captain Marvel, respectively.)
-If more Eternals movies had been in the pipeline, they could be jettisoned over to Disney Plus instead of theaters.
+They could pump the breaks on the pace of product rollout, and limit the output of series and films per year.
+They could decide to stop recruiting hot indie directors to bring a touch of prestige to their blockbusters, although that seems unlikely given how Destin Daniel Cretin (Short Term 12) and Anna Boden and Ryan Fleck (Half Nelson) have recently delivered the goods (Shang-Chi and Captain Marvel, respectively.)
+If more Eternals movies had been in the pipeline before, they might now be jettisoned over to Disney Plus instead of theaters.
 The possibilities are as endless and varied as the Marvel canon itself.

 While the brand’s leaders would be wise to do a thorough forensic analysis in the wake of Eternals’ relative crash-landing, though, the studio obviously has no need to panic.

 The MCU is a uniquely and historically successful phenomenon that could withstand several subpar releases before having to do any kind of major overhaul.
-In the near-future, Marvel is back to basics with rabidly anticipated new Spider-Man and Doctor Strange movies on deck, and the MCU-ification of the Fantastic Four just over the horizon, along with Mahershal Ali’s take on Blade.
+In the near-future, Marvel is back to basics with rabidly anticipated new Spider-Man and Doctor Strange movies on deck, and the MCU-ification of the Fantastic Four just over the horizon, along with Mahershala Ali’s take on Blade.

 Just because the mighty Marvel Studios has shown itself to be capable of weakness, does not in any way mean it has lost its powers.